Murder of Travis Alexander: Jury selection

-The trial commenced in Maricopa County Superior Court before judge Sherry K. Stephens.
+The trial commenced in Maricopa County Superior Court before Judge Sherry K. Stephens.
 The voir dire proceedings began on December 10, 2012.
-On December 20, Arias' attorneys argued that the prosecution was "systematically excluding" women and Black people; prosecutor Juan Martinez said that race and sex were irrelevant to his decisions to strike certain jurors.
+On December 20, Arias's attorneys argued that the prosecution was "systematically excluding" women and black people; prosecutor Juan Martinez said that race and sex were irrelevant to his decisions to strike certain jurors.
 Stephens ruled that the prosecution had shown no bias in the jury selection.